jaysonliu8002/ProjectBeatsRemix/README.md

 # ProjectBeatsRemix Version 0.3.4-alpha
-Basically a Pygame version of Just Shapes and Beats and Project Arrhythmia.
+My reimagination of Just Shapes and Beats and Project Arrhythmia using only Python.

+(Sorry for the lack of updates.
+As a high school student, I had to focus on exams and stuff taking up my life.
+I'll push an update out by the end of May.)

 Controls: WASD